thecodenomad/hachiman/README.md

 | Default GUI Apps | flatpak | - | Done |
 | Dev environments | distrobox | - | Done |

+## Opinionated Distrobox Configuration

+Go and Rust libraries can get unwieldy, so local dev environments will use dedicated home directories to to keep libraries from cluttering the home folder.

+The distrobox home folders follow the convention of:
+`home=$HOME/.local/share/container-<name>-home`

+## Next Up

 TODOs:
 - Create roles for the following:
   - Server role - Installs the basics for setting up a homelab server